Welcome

 Sushi Tetsu

 Details: 12 Jerusalem Passage, Finsbury, EC1V 4JP | Reservations at Sushi Tetsu are taken over the phone only (020 3217 0090) on the first and third Monday of each month from 11am – 4pm for the following month’s reservations.
-You also keep a close eye on their Twitter for any cancellations (good luck).

 Sessions Arts Club

-Details: The Old Sessions House, 22 Clerkenwell Green, EC1R 0NA | Book HERE
+Details: The Old Sessions House, 22 Clerkenwell Green, EC1R 0NA | Book here

 Bouchon Racine